 The admission of regular internet pornography use for Christian singles can be difficult due to the contradiction it places on their faith.
 The first step of seeking help is often one of hesitation and anxiety for being “found out” in their perceived sin (Bornsheuer et al., 2012).
 Thus, the counseling office should be one of acceptance and non-judgment in order to calm the anxiety that many Christian clients feel in dealing with this issue.
-The ASERVIC competencies (Association for Spiritual, Ethical, and Religious Values in Counseling, 2009) provide some guidelines for the counselor that will be discussed more in depth later.
-Still, these competencies have an emphasis on being able to discuss spirituality without the counselor imposing their beliefs onto the client, which is a skill that can be difficult to enact.
-The isolation and loneliness that this population often carries prevents them from possibly having close relationships from which to find healing from their struggles (Mesch, 2009).
-The safe environment can enable the client to not simply see the counseling office as another accountability partnership, but as a safe haven from the turmoil pornography use is creating in their lives.
-Meeting this need for the Christian single is the foundation for any work that comes later.
+Minarcik (2017) emphasizes the need for the safe environment and rapport to be built up with the client in order to begin any treatment of problematic pornography use.
+This non-judgmental approach can help the client begin the process of opening up and being vulnerable with the counselor (Grubbs et al., 2015).
+Creating this environment can be a difficult task for the counselor noting the isolation and loneliness these clients often face.
+Isolation and loneliness that this population often carries prevents them from possibly having close relationships from which to find healing from their struggles (Mesch, 2009).
+Based on these findings, it is reasonable to posit that providing a safe environment for this population is foundational to the treatment that follows.

 Spiritual Integration

 Perhaps the greatest need for increased competency in counseling Christian singles dealing with pornography use is the need for spiritual integration.
-It is here that the benefits of the ASERVIC competencies are of major benefit.
+Grubbs and Perry (2017) show that the moral incongruence these client’s experience is a negative obstacle that must be addressed for treatment to be successful.
+The ASERVIC competencies become a guide for the counselor to address the moral incongruence single Christians experience.
 These competencies include (a) culture and worldview, (b) counselor self-awareness, (c) human and spiritual development, (d) communication, (e) assessment, and (f) diagnosis and treatment (ASERVIC, 2009).
 Each of these competencies will aid the counselor in not only creating a safe environment for the Christian single struggling with pornography use, but also allow the counselor to harness some of the tenets of Christianity that can help reduce loneliness and thus pornography use.
 Understanding the client’s worldview and culture allows the counselor to understand that the spiritual beliefs of the individual are of high importance to many individuals.
 There are many variations of beliefs even within Christianity.
-However, it is the job of the counselor to work to understand the role that faith plays in the life of the client and the ability to define the terminology the client uses.
+However, there is benefit to the client if the counselor works to understand the role that faith plays in their life and the ability to define the terminology the client uses.

 Counselor self-awareness is another competency that is of high importance.
 It is here in which the counselor will bracket their beliefs in order to fully understand the client’s perspective.
 Each individual can have very differing perspectives on faith and even Christianity.
-At times religion can be used as a weapon to control others or merely as a way to ground an individual in difficult times.
-Avoiding either extreme is necessary for the counselor to come to the client with neutral assumptions.
-This can only begin as the counselor knows themselves and their own beliefs and is able to set them aside for the sake of the client.
+At times religion can be used as a weapon to control others or merely as a way to ground an individual in difficult times (Bornsheuer et al., 2012).
+Avoiding either extreme benefits the client and increases the development of a non-judgmental safe environment..

 Finally, the other competencies are used to explore the beliefs of the client.
-This is done through communication that is accepting and sensitive, assessments that are comprehensive in understanding spirituality, and even setting goals that do not contradict their own values and spiritual beliefs.
-Each of these areas provides a way to address the spiritual needs of Christian singles.
-Their belief system is important to them and must be addressed.
-Still, the final need assessment focuses on the aspect of being single.
+This is done through communication that is accepting and sensitive, assessments that are comprehensive in understanding spirituality, and even setting goals that do not contradict their own values and spiritual beliefs (ASERVIC, 2009).
+The final need to be addressed focuses on the unique aspect of this population: being single.

 Intimate Relationships